 To summarise it more simply, there are bascially two types of “compostable plastic” to choose from:

 Industrially compostable plastic requires special conditions to biodegrade.
-These conditions (e.g. temperatures over 50°C) can ONLY be achieved in specific facilities, AND you would need to separate products on your business premises so that they are not confused with traditional plastic products.
+These conditions (e.g. temperatures over 50°C) can ONLY be achieved in specific facilities, AND you would need to separate products on your business premises so that they can be collected in order to go into this special waste stream.
+Products made from PLA, CPLA

 How should this impact your buying decisions when it comes to compostable alternatives?